Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Introduction

-Because the $>100$\,GeV gamma-ray emission is highly variable, and has a hard spectrum during solar minimum, very-high-energy observation of the Sun is another valuable avenue for probing the underlying physics.
+The $>100$\,GeV gamma-ray emission, in particular, is highly variable; there were 6 photons observed in 1.4 years near the solar minimum, but none in the 7.8 years afterward~\cite{Linden:2018exo}.
+The solar minimum spectrum is also much harder than the cosmic-ray spectrum.
+These suggest that very-high-energy observation of the Sun is another valuable avenue for probing the underlying physics.
 Only large ground-based air-shower array experiments, such as ARGO-YBJ, HAWC, and LHAASO can observe the Sun at TeV energies.
 ARGO-YBJ has provided the first set of strong constraints on sub-TeV to 10 TeV emission during the quiet Sun period from 2008--2010 \cite{Bartoli:2019xvu}.
 HAWC was able to provide a stronger constraint~\cite{Albert:2018vcq} using data from November 2014 to December 2017.
-However, the Sun was more active in that period, thus the high-energy spectrum is expected to be soft from Fermi observations.
+Recently, HAWC has detected TeV gamma rays with a soft spectrum with 6 years of data~\cite{HAWC:2022khj}.
+The Sun was more active in that period, therefore the high-energy spectrum is expected to be soft from Fermi observations.
 IceCube has performed the first dedicated search of solar atmospheric neutrinos~\cite{Aartsen:2019avh}, but the sensitivity is still above the predicted flux~\cite{Arguelles:2017eao, Edsjo:2017kjk}.

 The first detailed computation of the solar disk gamma-ray flux was performed by Seckel, Stanev, and Gaisser~\cite{Seckel:1991ffa}, who proposed that charged cosmic rays entering the atmosphere are reflected by concentrated magnetic flux tubes, and thus enhances the gamma-ray production compared to the zero-magnetic field case.
-Until recently, calculations that focus on gamma rays~\cite{Zhou:2016ljf, Gao:2017bfv} and neutrinos~\cite{Ingelman:1996mj,Arguelles:2017eao, Edsjo:2017kjk} all ignored magnetic fields.
+Most subsequent calculations on gamma rays~\cite{Zhou:2016ljf, Gao:2017bfv} and neutrinos~\cite{Ingelman:1996mj,Arguelles:2017eao, Edsjo:2017kjk} have ignored magnetic fields.
 In Ref.~\cite{Zhou:2016ljf}, the \emph{minimum} disk emission from the Sun limb was estimated with zero-magnetic field calculations, and in Ref.~\cite{Linden:2018exo}, the \emph{maximum} was estimated by assuming all cosmic rays are reflected on the solar surface and produce gamma rays with 100\% efficiency.
+Most recently, Ref.~\cite{Mazziotta:2020foa} and \cite{Hudson:2020MNRAS} have considered the effect of magnetic fields around the Sun in the context of solar gamma-ray production.
 However, none of the calculations can explain the observations, such as the flux, spectral shape, time variability, etc.